Author Archive

 Selling AI-generated books that closely imitate another author’s style, especially if marketed as original works, can be considered false advertising under U.S. law.
 It would be akin to the sale of deep fakes in the art world which is a pretty low-brow thing to do, and a scheme that I would not recommend.
 “In the style of” is growing in popularity but not sure what the long term prospects are there.

-Can you detect AI Generated Text
+Can you detect AI Generated Text?

 Detecting AI-generated content, including text and images, is possibly to a certain extent.
 However, it’s important to note that AI detection is a complex and evolving field, and no method is foolproof.
 AI-generated content, especially from advanced models, can be very sophisticated and challenging to distinguish from human-generated content.

-Koala for instance , is a decently well-regarded AI writing tool that uses the latest GPT-4o API and can produce full blog posts from a simple keyword prompt.
+Koala is also a decently well-regarded AI writing tool that uses the latest GPT API and can produce full blog posts from a simple keyword prompt.
 Is it good enough to publish on a website or social media post?
 Probably not, but its output isn’t detectable with any statistical significance and is popular with people making money online via long-form content but not wanting to disclose that they’re using AI..
 Koala’s proprietary SEO algorithm, data integration, and dynamic prompting tools are supposedly great, but we haven’t looked into it in a few months and things change quickly in this space.

 For text, certain indicators can suggest AI authorship, like repetitive phrasing, unusual word choices, or a lack of deep contextual understanding.
 For images, signs such as unusual patterns, artifacts, or inconsistencies in the image might indicate AI generation.